deliveryconf/deliveryconf-web/content/blog/why-the-push.md

 author: "Ken Mugrage"
 ---

 If you've been watching our social networks at all, you've seen that we've been putting on a big push for ticket sales.
-We're even running a "holiday special" through today (as I write this) that can save up to 30% off for 3 tickets or more.
+We're even running a "holiday special" through today (as I write this) that can save up to 30% off of 3 tickets or more.

 I got a message from a friend who's never organized a conference before with the following question...